 If needed, a stent (tube) may be placed during surgery in one or both of your ureters.
 This will help keep your ureters open and keep scars from forming.
-This is most often done if we removed a tumor or tissue near where the ureters leave your body (the ureter orifices).
+This is most often done if we remove a tumor or tissue near where the ureters enter the bladder (the ureter orifices).

 The stent(s) will stay in place until you are healed.
-We will remove them in clinic.
+We will remove them in the clinic.
 This is a simple procedure.
 You will not need anesthesia.